jsborjesson/passwords/source/Section-1.md

 able to switch out my passwords on 30 different accounts so quickly.
 I knew that the few accounts she needed to change was going to cause her more trouble than all of mine.

-I've been interested in computers for as long as I can remember, before I had a password manager I made up my own algorithm so I could remember my passwords for all different sites.
-I've spent a lot of time thinking about how to solve this problem for **me**, but we're now living in a time where even my grandparents have Facebook, and expecting them go through these procedures is just ridiculous.

-Most non technicals will just use the same password everywhere, and it will probably be a bad password (as shown by the leaked password statistics that are exposed every time a big site gets hacked<!-- TODO: SOURCE -->).
+Most non technical people will use the same password everywhere, and it will probably be a bad password (as shown by the leaked password statistics that are exposed every time a big site gets hacked<!-- TODO: SOURCE -->).
 We can try to educate people, making them aware that they need to think about security and that they should install extra software for keeping all of their passwords